Vualto/vudrm-public-docs/docs/source/VUDRM-token.md

 | `match_content_id`| `false`  | `false`               | `false`  |
 | `geo_whitelist`   | Not set  | Not set               | Not set  |
 | `session`         | Not set  | Not set               | Not set  |

+*When these values have not been set in the policy, as long as no other values would cause playback to stop, content will play indefinitely.

 There are also limitations depending on environments that are not explained in the table.
 Please refer to the following sections for more detail: